We’re All Adults Here

 Evicted: Poverty and Profit in the American City by Matthew Desmond

 The Lost City of the Monkey God: A True Story by Douglas Preston (action-packed nonfiction)

 There are online sites that support readers and book groups, with a special emphasis on selecting a great discussion book for your group, including Bookbrowse, Reading Group Choices, Goodreads, and BookBub Blog.

 Are you looking for an established discussion group to join?
 Willoughby-Eastlake Public Library has a variety of days and times to fit your schedule.
 Call the library, or check our events calendar for up to date information:

 - Willoughby Library: the Delicious Discussions group meets at 7 pm on the 4th Monday of every month at a different downtown eatery.

 - Eastlake Library: the Novel Conversations group meets at 7 pm on the 2nd Tuesday of every month at the library.
 The Cookbook Confidential group meets monthly on the 3rd Saturday with a homemade dish and recipe based on a changing theme.

 - Willowick Library: the Happy Bookers group meets at 7 pm on the 3rd Tuesday of every month at the library.

 - Willoughby Hills Library: Murder at the Hills is a daytime group of mystery readers who meet at 2 pm on certain Thursdays at the library.

-Enjoy your social reading in 2018!
+Enjoy your social reading !